akiranishii/rnaseq-pipeline/README.md

 ## Output files

+All resulting files from the RNA-seq pipeline will be located in a folder called "Output."
+The "Output" folder will contain three subfolders called "Figures_STAR," "Figures_Salmon," and "Cross_Validation."
+Each subfolder will contain additional subfolders for each comparison specified for the analysis.
+"Figures_STAR" will contain all figures generated using the regular alignment procedure, whereas the "Figures_Salmon" will contain all figures generated using the pseudoalignment procedure.
+The "Cross Validation" file will contain all figures generated for the purpose of cross-checking the results from regular alignment and pseudoalignment.

-The RNA-seq pipeline will have three types of output files: (1) Quality control files, (2) Differential expression files, and (3) Pathway analysis files.
+There are three types of figures in the "Figures_STAR" and "Figures_Salmon" subfolders.
+(1) Quality control files, (2) Differential expression files, and (3) Pathway analysis files.
 This section will outline the location and interpretation of output files that will result from running the RNA-seq pipeline.

+1. Quality control files are located in a subfolder called "QualityControl".
+The folder contains the following figures for each comparison:
+* Dispersion plot
+* Heatmap
+* Library size
+* PCA plot
+* MA plot

+2. Differential expression files are located in a subfolder called "OutputTables."
+The folder contains the following data for each comparison:
+* Differential expression results in a .csv file format
+* Depth normalized counts table
+* rlog normalized counts table
+* raw counts table
+* MA plot (interact)

+3. The Pathway analysis files will be located in a subfolder called "PathwayAnalysis."
+The folder contains the following data for each comparison:
+* .rnk file used as input for Gene Set Enrichment Analysis
+* GSEA folders for

 ## Post-Pipeline File Cleanup